CodyBontecou/blog/src/electron-app-with-vuejs-and-vite.md

 I've been using Electron these past few weeks on a personal app that I plan to reveal soon.
 It's gotten to a stage where the backend logic is hammered down and is in need of a UI boost as well as a state-management system like Vuex.

 I'll be integrating a state-management system soon - either [Vuex](https://vuex.vuejs.org/) or [Pinia](https://github.com/posva/pinia).
 I'm curious to see what this process looks like within an Electron app utilizing Vue, but I'll try my best to write up a blog post as I go through the process.

-## TL: DR

-Clone [this](https://github.com/Deluze/electron-vue-template) repo and use it as a starter template.

 <SimpleNewsletter />
 <Post />